-New England Naturopathic Health utilizes both conventional and integrative Diagnostic laboratories in order to fully assess and understand the underlying causes of seemingly-mysterious health issues.
-As accurate Diagnostics are so integral to the NENH approach, testing is ordered in the first patient consultation, prior to the initiation of treatment.
+New England Naturopathic Health utilizes both conventional and integrative diagnostic laboratory services to fully assess and understand the underlying causes of seemingly-mysterious health issues.
+As accurate diagnostics are integral to the NENH approach, testing is ordered in the first patient consultation and often precedes treatment initiation.

 Dysbiosis, or an imbalanced population of intestinal flora, is the root cause of many digestive issues, allergenic and auto-immune pathologies.
-A stool culture can diagnose a pathogenic overgrowth of yeast, bacteria or parasites and can also indicate the population of beneficial types of flora.
-This technology is also utilized to monitor the effectiveness of treatment strategies for digestive and/or inflammatory health concerns.
+A high-quality stool culture/PCR analysis can diagnose or detect the following:

 - Digestive enzyme levels